sdellarosa/chat-assignment/README.md

     - `recipient` that contains the ID of the user receiving the message
     - `content` that contains the content of the message.
 * `api/messages/{user1}/{user2}`: `GET` route to retrieve all messages exchanged between two users.
 The route takes two parameters, the ID of the two users.
-* `api/messages/{user}`: `GET` route to fetch the last message exchanged by a given user and any other user.
+* `api/messages/{user}`: `GET` route to fetch the last messages exchanged by a given user and any other user in the database.
 The purpose of this route is to display an inbox view, typical in a messaging app.
 The route takes one parameter, the ID of the user.
 * `api/users/{user}/contact`: `GET` route to fetch all users in the system excluding the given user.
 The route takes one parameter, the ID of the user.